JacopoMadaluni/Policy-Gradient-NeuralNetworks-in-Starcraft2/README.md

 # User guide
-The project comes with two artifacts.
+The project comes with two artifacts. <br />
-The first runs the evaluator bot that plays Starcraft2.
+The first runs the evaluator bot that plays Starcraft2. <br />
-The second one can be used to train new policy gradients.
+The second one can be used to train new policy gradients. <br />

 ## Prerequisites to run the artifacts

 ### Install Starcraft2
-To run both the artifacts the Starcraft2 game is required.
+To run both the artifacts the Starcraft2 game is required. <br />
-Every .zip file downloaded from the following github repository is password protected.
+Every .zip file downloaded from the following github repository is password protected. <br />
 The password is "iagreetotheeula".
-By typing that you will agree to the following AI and Machine Learning use license: http://blzdistsc2-a.akamaihd.net/AI_AND_MACHINE_LEARNING_LICENSE.html
+By typing that you will agree to the following AI and Machine Learning use license: http://blzdistsc2-a. akamaihd.net/AI_AND_MACHINE_LEARNING_LICENSE.html
 #### On windows
 - Download the full game for windows for free from the official Blizzard website https://starcraft2.com/en-gb/